-13. If the same telephone number is not going to be used again in the immediate future, you can remove it from the Port Setup dialog box.
+13. If the same telephone number is not going to be used again in the immediate future, you may want to remove it from the Port Setup dialog box.

 LAN-Based

 The LAN-based remote configuration requires a Windows Sockets compliant TCP/IP stack.
 TCP/IP protocol software must be installed and functional before the configuration program can be used.